purduehackers/evergreen/operations/team/all-hands.md

 After the agenda finishes, I thank everyone for coming.
 If any post–All Hands discussion items are on the list, I name them and encourage those who want to participate to stick around.
 Everyone else is welcome to leave.
 If anyone sticks around, I do as well until discussions are complete.

 Whoever was asked to own meeting notes shares them in the `#meeting-notes` forum channel in Discord, in a thread titled “All Hands \<date\>”, as well as committing them to the `dark-forest` repo.

+If I noticed that someone didn’t show up and didn’t inform the team ahead of time, I reach out privately asking them where they were & not to do that again.

 ## Past structures